The Best Depression Medication

 Selective Serotonin Reuptake Inhibitors (SSRIs)

 Selective serotonin reuptake inhibitors (SSRIs) are a type of medication that is used to treat depression and other mental illnesses.
 They are the most common type of antidepressant.
-SSRIs work by blocking the serotonin transporter, which is responsible for removing serotonin from the brain.
-This is why SSRIs are often called selective serotonin reuptake inhibitors – they only inhibit the reuptake of serotonin and do not affect other neurotransmitters.
+SSRIs are used to treat mild depression, moderate depression, and severe depression alike.

 Some of the most commonly prescribed SSRIs include fluoxetine (Prozac), sertraline (Zoloft), and escitalopram (Lexapro).
 These medications are usually well-tolerated and have few side effects, although some people may experience side effects can including: